What Is a Consultant Solicitor Structure?

 This model has grown significantly in UK law firms over the past decade.
 It offers flexibility for experienced solicitors who want to control their workload and earnings without taking on the full responsibilities of partnership.
 For firms, it provides access to skilled fee-earners without the fixed cost of a salary or the long-term commitment of an equity stake.

 However, the structure raises important tax, legal, and regulatory questions.
 HMRC, the SRA, and employment tribunals each look at these arrangements from different angles.
-Getting the structure wrong can lead to unexpected tax bills, IR35 penalties, or regulatory action.
+Getting the structure wrong can lead to unexpected tax bills, off-payroll liabilities, or regulatory action.

 Common Consultant Solicitor Models